GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2.4.
 Make draft animation
 =========================

-Once you are happy with the master frame, I recommend making a very short and small movie so you don't have to wait very long to see the result.
+Once the master frame is ok, I recommend making a very short and small movie so you don't have to wait very long to see the result.

 .. admonition:: **Step Goals**: